brutusuno/CATS/README.md

-# Project Title
+# Computer Automated Telemarketing System (CATS)

-This is a Python Version of CATS (Computer Automated Telemarketing System)
+This is a Python Version of CATS (Computer Automated Telemarketing System) originally written in VisualBasic and sold at http://www.avantisoftware.com

 ## Getting Started